100Shapes/Mission/About-Us/communicating-with-colleagues.md

 ---
 title: Communicating With Colleagues
 description: >
-  Tips and tricks for communicating with team members.
+  Practicing clear communication is a priority.
+It helps us stay connected and aligned as a team.
+Here's our tips and tricks for communicating with team members.
 lastUpdated: '2021-10-12'
 author:
   - Michele-Memoli
 ---

 ## Where this comes from

-Practicing clear communication has always been a priority - it helps us stay connected and aligned as a team.

 Now that we are remote, we have had to make some slight adjustments to our communication strategy at 100 Shapes.
 Asynchronous communication is no longer a novelty, now, we embrace it.